flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

 Used to select AM mode if the aircraft has a VH transceiver.

 !!! info ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+    Currently only available in the Development version of the aircraft.

 ### SEL indicator